dppham1/albums/README.md

 The Albums REST API is an application written in Python that allows you to perform basic CRUD operations on Album objects.

 ## Features
-- Unit testing with Python's unittest library, which allowed for Mocking/Patching
+- Unit testing with Python's `unittest` library and Integration testing with Python's `flask_testing` library
 - PostgreSQL was used for storing Albums, Genres, and Artists data
-- Sorting, Filtering, Ordering and Pagination have been implemented
+- Sorting, Filtering (name, genre_id, artist_id), Ordering and Pagination have been implemented
 - Data validation/serialization using Python's Marshmallow library
 - Token-based authentication has been applied to the Create, Update and Delete Album endpoints
 - The application has been dockerized with Docker v20.10.23 and Docker Compose v2.15.1.
 Feel free to try it on your machine, and holler me if there are any questions 😊